RodAlc24/baup/README.md

 └── importFiles.sh
 ```

 `files.txt` specifies the path and filename for each file you want to export or import.
-Each line in the file should be in the format `relative/or/absolute/path;file_name`.
+It also specifies the subfolder (in backupFiles) in which to save the file.
+Each line in the file should be in the format `relative/or/absolute/path/filename;backup_folder`.
 For example:

 ```
-/home/john/.config/nvim;init.vim
-~/.config/kitty;kitty.conf
+/home/john/.config/nvim/init.vim;nvim
+~/.config/kitty/kitty.conf;kitty

+# This will save init.vim in ./backupFiles/nvim and kitty.conf in ./backupFiles/kitty
 ```